rexim/rexim.me/posts/firefox-bookmarks-to-org-mode.md

 document via the backup feature (`Bookmarks -> Show All Bookmarks -> Import and Backup -> Backup...`).

-The structure of the result JSON file is pretty obvious.
+The structure of the JSON file is pretty obvious.
 It's a tree.
-Every node represents a folder or an actual bookmark (a leaf node).
+Every node represents a bookmark (only if it's a leaf node) or a bookmark folder.
 Also every node has several properties.
-The most useful at the moment are
+The most important for us are

-* `type` - determines the type of the node.
-The possible types we interested in are `text/x-moz-place-container`, which is actually a bookmark folder, and `text/x-moz-place`, which is just a bookmark;
+* `type` - determines the type of the node; the type `text/x-moz-place-container` means it's a bookmark folder; the type `text/x-moz-place` means it's a bookmark;
-* `children` - a list of child node;
+* `children` - a list of child nodes;
-* `uri` - URI to the bookmark's place; the nodes with type `text/x-moz-place-container` usually don't have this property;
+* `uri` - URI to the bookmark's place; the nodes with the type `text/x-moz-place-container` usually don't have this property;
-* `title` - a title of bookmark folder or bookmark.
+* `title` - a title of a bookmark folder or a bookmark.

+It's enough to write a simple program which parses the JSON, recursively traverses the tree and produces org-mode document.